James Maley: World War II

 After Germany's attack on the Soviet Union in Operation Barbarossa, Maley joined the King's Own Scottish Borderers in 1941; serving in Burma and India.

 After he was demobbed, Maley worked for the next dozen years laying tracks for British Railways, and, afterwards, as a building labourer for the Glasgow Corporation.
 He remained politically active, especially as a trade unionist and tenants' association campaigner.

 Family

 He married Anne Watt in March 1948.
 They had nine children.
 Although he had been raised Catholic, Maley sent his nine children to non-denominational schools.
 He often borrowed books from the Book Exchange at Gilmorehill, giving his children a week to read them before taking them back in return for others.

 The story of Maley's capture in Spain and the strange way that the family found out he was still alive inspired a play written by two of his sons, John and Willy, From the Calton to Catalonia.
 It was first performed in December 1990 in the Lithgow Theatre, Glasgow.

 Death

 James Maley died on 9 April 2007 in his native Glasgow from pneumonia, aged 99, survived by, in his immediate family, his wife, nine children and five grandchildren.
-His death was marked by his fellow Celtic Football Club fans, but many unaware of his story.
+His death was marked by his fellow Celtic Football Club fans, even though many were unaware of his story.